“This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.”

 How I boosted my Pinterest traffic with Tailwind

 Pinterest is now the #1 social media platform sending traffic to my blog.
-My most popular pinterest blog posts are 26 reasons why trampolining is healthy for you and travelling to New York with the family.
+My most popular pinterest blog posts are over 70 homeschooling resources, over 100 of the best books for 9 year olds, 26 reasons why trampolining is healthy for you and travelling to New York with the family.

 I had never really used Pinterest and in fact it was the last social media platform I had joined.
 I first started using Pinterest in December last year, but other than joining a few group boards I didn’t really focus on it.